 Pet detective companies are dedicated to tracking down missing pets; mainly cats and dogs, but also birds, reptiles and other household animals.
 If your cat goes missing they’ll search for him, using various methods, and their success rate is usually high.
 Pet detectives are generally animal lovers themselves, with a good understanding of cat behaviour and extensive experience in how to effectively search for missing pets.

 Why should I choose a Pet Detective?

 If your cat goes missing, you can try to find him yourself – putting up posters, asking around your neighbourhood and searching in your local area.
-Read our article on How to find your missing cat for more information.
 Often though, time is of the essence, and a professional team of pet detectives are likely to have more resources at their disposal.

 Pet industry contacts

 Pet detectives will have established contacts in the pet and animal world, such as vets and animal shelters, and in fact they’re often one of the first ports of call when a ‘found’ animal is brought into a shelter.

 Assistance with search techniques